ashinn/chibi-scheme/README-win32.md

 * SRFI-27: Due to C Runtime limitation, the library is not thread-safe
 * `make install` is not supported on Windows platforms
-* On Win64 platforms, case of character values are not handled properly
 * On MSVC, flonum precision is degraded when compared with other compilers
 * Cross compilation is not supported